 If you've never made pancakes before, you're going to be surprised how easy it is.
 If you want to try making your own pancakes, here's everything you need to know:

-The batter also needs a small amount of salt and sugar, and I like to add a dash of pure vanilla extract as well.
+The batter also needs a small amount of salt and sugar, and we like to add a dash of pure vanilla extract as well.

 Get to Know Your Griddle